-Chair Kenney shared that Americas Cup Harbor use to house several shipyards that used "ways" and everything that was on the bottom of the boat was scraped off into the bay which caused a large toxicity problem.
+Chair Kenney shared that Americas Cup Harbor in San Diego used to house several shipyards that used "ways" and everything that was on the bottom of the boat was scraped off into the bay which caused a large toxicity problem.
 With that said, he is excited about San Diego's ecoSPEARS pilot program of cleaning toxins out of the bay.
 Secretary Scully acknowledged that the company is very new but believed there may be an opportunity to use them in the Harbor.

-Chair Kenney noted that with respect to Objective 2.4, many onshore moorings have floats attached to them.
-He suggested that an 8-foot beam restriction be applied to all structures attached to an onshore mooring.
+Chair Kenney noted that with respect to Objective 2.4, many on-shore moorings have floats attached to them.
+He suggested that an 8-foot beam restriction be applied to all structures attached to an on-shore mooring.
 With respect to Lower Castaways Park, he agreed that the area is very heavily used.